-Add supervisors
+Add mentor

-You must add your two proposed supervisors to the application.
-Your supervisors will have to confirm participation in the application and also approve the application after you complete it and before it is finally submitted to the Society.
+You must add at least one primary mentor to the application.
+Your mentor will have to confirm participation in the application and also approve the application after you submit it, and before it is finally submitted to the Society.

-To add your supervisors, you can search for your supervisors by entering their email address.
-If the supervisor has already created an account, then they will appear on the list.
-To add them as your supervisor, click 'Select'.
-Please note that on saving, the contact will be added to the Application as a Supervisor and they will receive a notification of this via email.
+To add your mentor you can search for them by entering their email address.
+If the mentor has already created an account then they will appear on the list.
+To add them as your mentor click 'Select'.
+Please note that on saving, the contact will be added to the application as a mentor and they will receive a notification of this via email.

-If your supervisor does not already have an account, you can click 'Add a New Contact' and enter their name and email address.
-Please note that on saving, the contact will be added to the Application as a Supervisor.
+If your mentor does not already have an account you can click 'Add a New Contact' and enter their name and email address.
+Please note that on saving, the contact will be added to the application as a mentor.
 They will receive a notification of this via email.
-Please note you must upload a CV from each of your proposed supervisors.